huynhdieutuong/DesignPatterns/README.md

 - Favor composition over inheritence
 - Program to interfaces, not implementations
 - Strive for loosely coupled designs between objects that interact
+- Classes should be open for extension but closed for modification